Citolab/qti-convert/README.md

 I you have a directory with one or more items but no assessment test, this command will create a assessment test that contains all the items that are in the foldername.
 It will override an existing assessment that's callled test.xml.

 Should have the path to a folder as input parameter.
-This folder should contain the content of a qti3 package
+This folder should contain the content of a qti3 or qti2x package

 #### Creating or updating an manifest